voxpupuli/puppet-nfs/README.md

   String.
 It defines the service parameter restart for nfs server service.

 ##### `server_nfsv4_servicehelper`
-  String.
+  Array.
 It defines the service helper like idmapd for servers configured with nfs version 4.

 ##### `client_services`